Instrumentation is the art of measuring the value of some plant parameter,

 2.1.2 Pressure Scales

-Before we go into how pressure is sensed and measured, we have to establish a set of ground rules.
-Pressure varies depending on altitude above sea level, weather pressure fronts and other conditions.
+Before we go into how pressure is sensed and measured, we have to

 The measure of pressure is, therefore, relative and pressure measurements are stated as either gauge or absolute.